Learn the common signs of mental illness in adults and adolescents.

-According to the CDC, suicide rates have increased by 30% since 1999.
-Nearly 45,000 lives were lost to suicide in 2016 alone.
+According to the CDC and NIMH, suicide rates have increased by 35% since 1999.
+More than 48,000 lives were lost to suicide in 2018 alone.
 Comments or thoughts about suicide — also known as suicidal ideation — can begin small like, “I wish I wasn’t here” or “Nothing matters.”
 But over time, they can become more explicit and dangerous.